 Disclaimer: part of the magic of this book is the perspective of Mason who isn’t exactly articulate.
 The story is written in (predominately) fragmented sentences.
 If you are a member of the grammar police just turn in your badge before you open the book.
 It’s worth it.
 Trust me.

-Rating: 7/10 (I’m taking off three points because the ending was predictable)
+Rating: 8/10 (I’m taking off two points because the ending was predictable)